padrinobook/padrinobook/chapters/user_profile.md

 but this can be changed too easily.
 Creating an unique long [secure hash](http://en.wikipedia.org/wiki/Secure_Hash_Algorithm "secure hash") is more secure.

-Let's create and run the migration:
+Let's create and run the migration for the authentity token:

 ```sh